-Native Zinacantec categories do not match well with English folk fighting terminology.
-There is as far as I know no very good Tzotzil word meaning "insult" despite perhaps related categories like scolding (the verb ut mentioned above) or mocking (derived from the root lab which is conceptually linked to bewitchment and "critical or hostile glances" [Laughlin 1975]).
-In a society where age, status, and rank are usually clearly indexed in interpersonal demeanor and mutual terms of address, what we might call an insult may simply be a perceived lack of proper deference and respect: mu xisp'is ta vinik (he does not respect me, lit. he does not measure me as a man) is a frequent complaint.
-Alongside such folk metalinguistic labels that Laughlin (1975) finds appropriate to apply to Zinacantec Tzotzil words as "male joking speech" or "ritual speech" are other rubrics like "scolding speech," "mocking speech," or "denunciatory speech"-seemingly characteristic of various sorts of verbal conflict.
-Zinacantecs, as we shall see, use many of the same specialized "honorific" devices that allow them to be appropriately polite and respectful-treating others "like a man"-in a kind of ironic inversion to display bald faced lack of respect.
+Native Zinacantec categories do not match well with our own folk fighting terminology.
+There is as far as I know no very good Tzotzil word meaning 'insult' despite perhaps related categories like scolding (the verb ut mentioned above) or mocking (derived from the root lab which is conceptually linked to bewitchment and "critical or hostile glances" [Laughlin 1975]).
+The Latin origins of 'insult' suggest physically jumping on someone, and, indeed, verbal battles in Zinacantán are intensely corporeal, even when the protagonists do not come to blows.
+In a society where age, status, and rank are usually clearly indexed in interpersonal demeanor and mutual terms of address, what we might call an insult may simply be a perceived lack of proper deference and respect: mu xisp'is ta vinik 'he does not respect me (literally, he does not measure-i.e., treat-me as a man)' is a frequent complaint.
+Alongside such (English) folk metalinguistic labels that Laughlin (1975) finds appropriate to apply to Zinacantec Tzotzil words as "male joking speech" or "ritual speech" are other rubrics like "scolding speech," "mocking speech," or "denunciatory speech" seemingly characteristic of various sorts of verbal conflict.
+Zinacantecs, as we shall see, use many of the same specialized "honorific" devices (Agha 2002, 2007 ch.
+7) that allow them to be appropriately polite and respectful-treating others "like a man"-in a kind of ironic inversion to display bald faced lack of respect.
 Notably this includes the parallel couplets ordinarily associated with ritual and prayer but turned to disrespectful ends.
-Furthermore, Tzotzil's elaborate evidential devices (Haviland 2002), including the "hearsay" clitic la mentioned earlier, usually leave little doubt when a referentially innocuous remark amounts to an ironic criticism or a stinging rebuke.
+Furthermore, Tzotzil 's elaborate evidential devices (Haviland 2002), including the "hearsay" clitic la mentioned earlier, usually leave little doubt when a referentially innocuous remark amounts to an ironic criticism or a stinging rebuke.
+The resulting hurt or anger takes recognizable and diagnostic interactional forms, chief among them withdrawing from mutual speech.

 Zinacantecs can also have unregimented verbal battles, both behind closed doors and in the open.
 In the following fragment Paco's daughter Xunka' describes another scene from the same family land dispute, which took place far from the constrained confines of the court.
-One of Xunka's brothers allied himself with his brother-in-law Ran against his father Paco.
-Though this hated brother had inherited paternal land, the old man and his adult unmarried daughters-of whom Xunka' is the leader continually challenged the brother's right to use it, since he no longer maintained cordial relations with them.
+One of Xunka''s brothers allied himself with his brother-in-law Ran against Paco, his own father.
+Though this hated brother had inherited paternal land, the old man and his adult unmarried daughters-of whom Xunka' is the leader-continually challenged the brother's right to use it, since he no longer maintained cordial relations with them.

-When Zinacantecs retell serious verbal battles which involve angry exchanges, they typically portray-i.e., "voice"-the antagonists as verbally and physically aggressive, and the vanquished (perhaps with certain wishful thinking) as like those bested in a verbal duel: rendered mute, as if physically "unable to answer."
-Of course retellings are reinterpretations, opportunities for n+1th order indexical demonstration of an nth order indexical performance (Silverstein 2003), in which typified or stylized views of how an encounter went (or a narrator wants to argue that it went) inhere in the very depiction of what happened.
+When Zinacantecs retell serious verbal battles which involve angry exchanges, they typically portray-i.e., 'voice'-the antagonists as verbally and physically aggressive, and the vanquished (perhaps with certain wishful thinking) as like those bested in a verbal duel: rendered mute and still, as if physically "unable to answer."
+Of course retellings are reinterpretations, opportunities for n+1th order indexical demonstration of a nth order indexical performance (Silverstein 2003), in which typified or stylized views of how an encounter went (or a narrator wants to argue that it went) inhere in the very depiction of what happened.
 This is the power of gossip (Haviland 1977) as evidence for native metapragmatics.

-In Fragment B, Xunka' describes in triumph how she upbraided the brother and his son when she surprised them taking firewood from the disputed land, deep in the forest, far from the village.
+In fragment B Xunka' describes to me in triumph how she upbraided the brother and his son when she surprised them taking firewood from the disputed land, deep in the forest far from the village.
 By her account, she accosted the men fearlessly, rebuking them with angry, hostile words.